StatGameDev/Open_PS_Calc/README.md

 `#endif` sequences.
 Every pipeline step cites the specific source file and function.

-If you find a discrepancy between the calculator output and in-game results, open an issue with the skill name, input values, and observed damage.
+If you find a discrepancy between the calculator output and in-game results, open an issue with your build save file, skill name and parameters, and observed damage.

 ---

 ## Status

 Active development.
 First public release.
-Expect gaps in skill coverage; see open issues.
+Expect gaps in skill coverage; see open issues once I consolidate and push them.
+No real GUI changes since the Alpha, I just wanted to push a functional version ASAP.

 ---